AusPrinzip/postpromoter/README.md

 ```

 ### Blacklist
-You can add a list of blacklisted users whose bids will not be accepted and who will not receive any refund by adding their steem account name to the "blacklist" file.
+You can add a list users whose bids will not be accepted and who will not receive any refund by adding their Steem account to the "blacklist" file.
 Set the "blacklist_location" property to point to the location of your blacklist file, or you can use a URL to point to a shared blacklist on the internet.
 The file should contain only one steem account name on each line and nothing else as in the following example:

 ```
 blacklisted_account_1